 Ranet OLAP provides wide options for analysis of OLAP data in the pivot table.
+Dynamic Pivot Table control allows to create reports by simply dragging and dropping elements in the pivot table area without generating custom MDX queries.
 End users can manipulate the data using the commands in two context menus, Cell context menu and Rows and Columns context menu.

 Now, let’s review the commands that can be applied to rows and columns in the pivot table.